|

 Girls Rule” genre is alive and well.
 So here’s another film with

+them in mind.
 Hilary Duff stars as Terri Fletcher, a small-town girl who aspires to a

 big-time singing career.
 When a personal tragedy interrupts her steady life,